 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.

 Admission to the program is competitive; applicants' credentials are considered in relation to those of others in the applicant pool, and a limited number of individuals are admitted to each program.
 Applicants whose undergraduate g.p.a. is below 3.30 or whose GRE General Test scores are lower than the 40th percentile in any area (verbal, quantitative, and analytic) rarely are admitted.

 Admission is for fall; the application deadline is January 15.
 All applications to the M.A. program must be submitted through CSDCAS (Central Application Service for Communication Science and Disorders).

-For detailed information regarding evaluation of applicants, applications materials and requirements, and other matters, see Graduate Program on the department's website.
+For detailed information regarding evaluation of applicants, applications materials and requirements, and other matters, see Graduate Programs on the department's website.

 Financial support is based on merit and dependent on availability of funds.
 For more detailed information, contact the Department of Communication Sciences and Disorders director of graduate studies.